Programming for HIP runtime compiler (RTC)#

 Backward Compatibility of LLVM Bitcode/IR#

-COMgr, a shared library, incorporates the LLVM/Clang compiler that HIPRTC relies on.
-To identify the bitcode/IR version that COMgr is compatible with, one can execute “clang -v” using the clang binary from the same ROCm or HIP SDK package.
-For instance, if compiling bitcode/IR version 14, the HIPRTC and COMgr libraries released by AMD around mid 2022 would be the best choice, assuming the LLVM/Clang version included in the package is also version 14.
+Comgr is a shared library that incorporates the LLVM/Clang compiler that HIPRTC relies on.
+To identify the bitcode/IR version that comgr is compatible with, one can execute “clang -v” using the clang binary from the same ROCm or HIP SDK package.
+For instance, if compiling bitcode/IR version 14, the HIPRTC and comgr libraries released by AMD around mid 2022 would be the best choice, assuming the LLVM/Clang version included in the package is also version 14.

 Error Handling#